 Puerto Rico is a Caribbean island and unincorporated U.S. territory with a landscape of mountains, waterfalls and the El Yunque tropical rainforest.
 In San Juan, the capital and largest city, the Isla Verde area is known for its hotel strip, beach bars and casinos.
 Its Old San Juan neighborhood features colorful Spanish colonial buildings and El Morro and La Fortaleza, massive, centuries-old fortresses.

 "Puerto Rico (Spanish for 'Rich Port'; abbreviated PR; Taino: Boriken, Borinquen), officially the Commonwealth of Puerto Rico (Spanish: Estado Libre Asociado de Puerto Rico, lit.
-'Free Associated State of Puerto Rico') is an unincorporated territory of the United States.
+'Free Associated State of Puerto Rico') is a Caribbean island and unincorporated territory of the United States.
 It is located in the northeast Caribbean Sea, approximately 1,000 miles (1,600 km) southeast of Miami, Florida.

 Top TownsExplore using map view